gliboc/simeon/README.md

 The runtime environment used for development is Ocaml 4.06.

 The project uses the opam lib `csv` for reading CSV files, and `menhir` for parsing.
+Also `ppx_deriving` to manipulate custom types.
+All are installable throught OPAM.

 ## Architecture